Best Sundubu Jjigae Spots Featured on 생방송투데이

 - Price Range: Expect to pay around ₩10,000 – ₩13,000.

-- Best Time to Visit: This area is popular with office workers, so expect queues during peak lunch (12 PM - 1:30 PM) and dinner (6 PM - 8 PM) hours.
-It's a fantastic spot for a satisfying lunch.
+- Best Time to Visit: This area's popular with office workers, so expect queues during peak lunch (12 PM - 1:30 PM) and dinner (6 PM - 8 PM) hours.
+That said, it's a fantastic spot for a satisfying lunch.

 Comparing the Sundubu Stars

-Here’s a quick overview to help you decide which Saengsong Today-approved spot best fits your mood and itinerary!
+Here's a quick overview to help you decide which 생방송투데이-approved spot best fits your mood and itinerary!

 |---|---|---|---|---|